Welcome to the In Silico Framework (ISF)

 parameterfiles (bool, optional):

-Parse and write the parameterfiles to the database.
+Resolve and copy the parameterfiles used in each simulation to the database.

 rewrite_in_optimized_format (bool, optional):

-If False: the db only contains links to the actual simulation data folder
+If False: the db only contains links (pickled objects) to the actual simulation data folder

 n_chunks (int, optional):

-Number of chunks to split the :ref:`syn_activation_format` and :ref:`spike_times_format` dataframes into.
+Amount of partitions to split the :ref:`syn_activation_format` and :ref:`spike_times_format` dataframes into.

 Distributed Client object for parallel parsing of anything that isn't a dask dataframe.